Helen Ward (footballer)

-Helen Jane Ward (née Lander; born 26 April 1986) is an international football striker who is currently playing club football for Watford.
+Helen Jane Ward (née Lander; born 26 April 1986) is a former international football striker who last played club football for Watford.
 Ward previously spent three seasons with Chelsea Ladies, whom she joined from Arsenal in 2010.
 Born in the London Borough of Brent, Ward began her career with 14 years at Watford Ladies where she was a prolific goal scorer and team captain.

-Ward played for the England women's national under-23 football team in 2007, but chose to represent Wales at senior level in 2008.
-With 44 goals, she is the Welsh national team's all–time record goal scorer.
+Ward played for the England under-23 team in 2007, but chose to represent Wales at senior level in 2008.
+With 44 goals, she was the Welsh national team's all–time record goal scorer until Jess Fishlock broke her record on 14 July 2024 against Kosovo.

 Club career

 Ward began her career with Watford Ladies, joining at the age of nine and progressing to become captain of the senior side.
 She left to join Arsenal Ladies in January 2009, scoring on her debut later that month as Arsenal beat Colchester United in the FA Women's Cup.

 Ward moved to Chelsea Ladies in September 2010.

 In December 2013, Ward announced a transfer from Chelsea to Reading.
 There she was reunited with former Arsenal and Wales teammate Jayne Ludlow, who was Reading's manager.
 Ward returned to training ahead of the 2015 FA WSL 2 season, after giving birth to daughter Emily in September 2014.

 On 8 February 2017, Ward joined newly promoted FA WSL 1 side Yeovil Town Ladies, but was forced to withdraw from her contract after announcing she was pregnant with her second child.

 The forward joined home town Watford F.C.
 Women, ahead of the 2017–18 season, before signing a contract extension ahead of the 2018–19 campaign with the club.

 In February 2021, Ward joined London Bees on a short-term dual registration basis, whilst her parent club waited for their season to resume due to the COVID-19 pandemic.

+In March 2023, Ward announced her retirement from football at the end of the 2023–24 season.